kiwiupover/ember-cli-surge/README.md

 By passing an environment flag `ember surge --environment development` to the ember surge command will use your development environment.

 The default domain name for your project is the `<your-app-name.surge.sh>`.
-This can befound in the `CNAME` file at the root of your project.
+This can be found in the `CNAME` file at the root of your project.
 Use `ember generate surge-domain <your-new-domain>` to update the domain which will update the `CNAME` file.
 Remember the domain name needs to be unique.

 For more info check out [Surge Docs](http://surge.sh/help/remembering-a-domain)

 ### Other commands
-- `ember surge --new-domain` Add your own domain name ie: `--new-domain="kiwis-are-great.surge.sh"` or (surge.sh) will generate a domain when no argumentment is passed in ie:`--new-domain`
+- `ember surge --new-domain` Add your own domain name ie: `--new-domain="kiwis-are-great.surge.sh"` or (surge.sh) will generate a domain when no argument is passed in ie:`--new-domain`
     - alias: `-d`
 - `ember surge --login` Login to your account at Surge (surge.sh).
     - alias: `-l`